Life in Hell: Merchandise and advertising

 After the success of Love Is Hell, Deborah Caplan, later Groening's wife, published Work Is Hell and two calendars, one in collaboration with cartoonist Lynda Barry.
 The books caught the attention of Pantheon/Randomhouse who wanted to expand the market for his books to include bookstores nationwide.
 The Life in Hell Cartoon Co. reserved the right to continue to sell the books to hip novelty and comic book stores along with the line of novelty items the couple had produced over the previous 5 years.

 In addition to the books, the comic also spawned T-shirts, sweatshirts, greeting cards, posters, coffee mugs, and a short-lived newsletter called the "Life in Hell Times".

 In the late 1980s, Groening drew several print advertisements for Apple Computer in the form of Life in Hell comic strips.

 In 1989, after the birth of their first son, Deborah Caplan Groening and Matt decided to end their business because Deborah wanted to focus on motherhood and Matt was launching his career in television.

 At the 2005 Comic-Con in San Diego, a series of deluxe Life in Hell vinyl figurines manufactured by CritterBox Toys was announced.
+However, these figures were never released.

 Binky and Bongo appear as background and enemy characters in the Simpsons arcade video game (coin-op).